Skip to main content

 Add-Ins

-These are special panels that appear below the chat input panel in chat rooms.
+These are special panels that appear below the chat input in chat rooms.
 The system administrator configures which panel appears in which chat room using the Group Chat Administration Tool.

 MLA Addins tab icon

-Client Add-Ins are actually web pages hosted inside the Group Chat Console client, which communicate with the parent window using JavaScript.
+Client Add-Ins are web pages hosted inside the Group Chat Console client, which communicate with the parent window using JavaScript.

 MindLink Anywhere hosts each Client Add-In inside a Html IFRAME element within the MindLink Anywhere page.
 The Client Add-In can communicate with MindLink Anywhere using the same JavaScript calls as in the Group Chat Console client.